-The Austrian Centre for Digital Humanities (ACDH) at the Österreichische Akademie der Wissenschaften (ÖAW) operates ARCHE.
-This document informs about ACDH policies regarding the collection, use and disclosure of personal information received from users of ARCHE.
+The Austrian Centre for Digital Humanities and Cultural Heritage (ACDH-CH) at the Österreichische Akademie der Wissenschaften (ÖAW) operates ARCHE.
+This document informs about ACDH-CH policies regarding the collection, use and disclosure of personal information received from users of ARCHE.

 Generally the use of ARCHE is possible without indication of personal Information.
 Collection of personal information is required e.g. for registering as a user or depositing resources, which is voluntary.
 The information is not shared with third parties without explicit consent from the user.

 ARCHE - A Resource Centre for HumanitiEs

 ARCHE offers deposition and stable hosting of digital research data for the Austrian humanities community.
 The service is designed to cover a wide range of humanities research data, including (annotated) digital texts, lexical resources, tabular data, databases, images, collections containing GIS, 3D or CAD data, multimedia files (sound and/or video), websites and social media data, etc. as well as software (applications, source code, etc.).

 In case you login to the service via Federated Login (Shibboleth), following personal data is processed:

 - Data requested as required from user’s home organisation:

 - SAML persistent identifier (attribute: eduPersonTargetedID) - unique ID to identify the user